Acumatica/Acumatica-Surveys/README.md

 <img src="/docs/images/MobileSS-4.png" height="25%" width="25%"> **May need to update this one**

-In the case of selecting the question asking them about temperature, we present constrained choices using radio buttons in our example.
+In the case of selecting the question asking them about temperature, we constrain the choices using radio buttons in our example.
+Of course, you can choice a drop-down list or allow them to enter the value freely.

 <img src="/docs/images/MobileSS-5.png" height="25%" width="25%"> **May need to update this one**

 After answering all the required questions of the survey, the user will need to send it.
-They do this by simply clicking on the **"paper airplane" icon** as shown below.
+Simply completing each of the questions does not send the survey.
+They complete the process by, simply clicking on the **"paper airplane" icon** as shown below.

 <img src="/docs/images/MobileSS-6.png" height="25%" width="25%">